shaunol/docker-nginx-aspnet/README.md

 A minimal CentOS 6.4 install based on Docker's official image with mono and nginx installed to serve a sample ASP.NET application.

-This should just serve as an example of putting these tools together and not be used in production.
+At the moment this package serves as an example of putting these tools together and should not be used in production.

 Usage
 ==================